sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 - ( Things we could implement and/or interesting points discussed )

 <br>**Hypotheses (Valid or Invalid):**<br>
-- (What did they have to say that we didnt think about or what did they confirm to us that we did think about?)
+- (What did they have to say that we didn't think about or what did they confirm to us that we did think about?)

 <br>**Is Super Scouts! a Must/Nice/Don't Care:**<br>
 - (List what their overall thoughts were and specific features that they had a reaction to)